BioDAS/biodas.github.io/wiki/DAS1.6E.md

 Addition of an optional zero-or-more <FORMAT> element as a child of
 <TYPE> element in types command response, with required attributes
-"name" (arbitrary character string that uniquely identifies this format within the server) and mimetype (must follow standard mimetype identifier rules).
+"name" (arbitrary character string that uniquely identifies this format within the server) and "mimetype" (must follow standard [mimetype identifier rules](http://tools.ietf.org/html/rfc2045)).
 Note that this strategy also allows for multiple formats with the same mimetype.

 Addition of an optional "format" query parameter to features query.
 Format parameter SHOULD be a format name that the server recognizes.
 If